Darko Entertainment

-Darko Entertainment is a production company that was launched in late 2007 by writer/director Richard Kelly, who is best known for directing the 2001 cult classic Donnie Darko.
+Darko Entertainment LLC is a production company that was launched in late 2007 by writer/director Richard Kelly, who is best known for directing the 2001 cult classic Donnie Darko.
 Based in Los Angeles, it creates, produces and finances director-driven films, the first of which was Southland Tales.
 Other notable Darko Entertainment films include World's Greatest Dad, God Bless America, The Box, and Bad Words.